priimak/inctrl/site/docs/oscilloscope.md

 clk = scope.channel("CLK")
 ```

-Using these variables you can now adjust various properties associated with this channel.
+Using these variables you can now interact with this channel and adjust various properties associated it.

 #### Coupling